 Getting to the bottom of why Qing authorities decided to impose the Golden Urn, what they thought happened during the ritual, and what Tibetans made of this unprecedented procedure required consulting sources in a several languages—most importantly Manchu, Tibetan, and Chinese—and visiting several different archives.
 Many of the details of the story that I found most compelling and unexpected came from Manchu-language materials.
 The Qing rulers’ mastery of the Confucian tradition has led many historians to overlook the fact that the Qing was a conquest dynasty and its ruling elite were as distinct from their subjects as the British were from the indigenous population in India.
 Throughout most of the seventeenth through nineteenth centuries, Qing colonial officials stationed in places like Tibet communicated with the central government and each other in Manchu.
 As a result, in order to get a feel for what it was like to serve in Tibet and to understand the origins of various policies like the implementation of the Golden Urn, it was necessary to read Manchu-language materials, most of which are still stored, as they were during the Qing, within the confines of the Forbidden City in Beijing.

 Learning the relevant languages—and their 18th and 19th century bureaucratic forms—and getting access to the archives were among the greatest challenges.
 In recent years the CCP has constructed ever more obstacles to the direct use of archival materials.
 And even when you do get access to historical documents, you are only rarely allowed to photocopy or photograph them.
 So before I could even consider writing this book I had to spend months and months in Beijing copying documents by hand, like a 13th century medieval scribe.
-Unlike the experience of that scribe, however, my time in Beijing was enlivened by terrific food and great conversation with the other foreign and domestic researchers that congregate around the archives.
+Unlike the experience of that scribe, however, my time in Beijing was enlivened by terrific food and great conversation with the other foreign and domestic researchers.

 How would you like Forging the Golden Urn to complicate or challenge our understanding of Qing and Tibetan history?